-1. Prior to the absence, the parent or guardian notifies the school of the student's pending absence through a note or telephone call.
-The student then must complete the check-out process to gather homework assignments.
+- 1. Prior to the absence, the parent or guardian notifies the school of the student's pending absence through a note or telephone call.
 Examples of such absences are: brandings, vacations, shopping trips, hunting/fishing trips, attendance at out-of-town school activities, etc. The school district considers these types of absences as "parental request" absences.
-Students are expected to have their homework completed upon return, unless a different date is noted on the check-out form.

-- 2. For unexpected absences, the student's parents/guardian must telephone the appropriate school office and inform them of the reason for the absence by 11:00 a.m. on the day of the absence, otherwise the absence is unexcused until it can be validated by the Building - 3.
-Principal.
+Students are expected to have their homework completed upon return, unless a different date is noted on the check-out form. - 2.
+For unexpected absences, the student's parents/guardian must telephone the appropriate school office and inform them of the reason for the absence by 11:00 a.m. on the day of the absence, otherwise the absence is unexcused until it can be validated by the Building Principal.
 Examples of such unexpected absences are illness or family emergencies.
-The student completes the homework check-out sheet upon their return to school.
-The standard policy for make-up work is one day to make up work for each day absent, unless the teacher marks an extended due date. - 4.
-Vacations of a week or more must have prior approval from the Building Principal and a check-out sheet. - 5.
+The standard policy for make-up work is one day to make up work for each day absent unless the teacher marks an extended due date. - 3.
+Vacations of a week or more must have prior approval from the Building Principal and a check-out sheet. - 4.
 Make up work will be required for all excused absences.
 For vacations or other pre-excused absences all work listed on the check-out sheet is expected the day upon return unless an extension has been given by the teacher.
 If additional work has been assigned during the absence, the student has one day for each day missed to complete this work.
-Students will receive a "zero" for any make-up work not handed in on time.

-6. Out-of-School Suspension is counted toward the ten days.
+Students will receive a "zero" for any make-up work not handed in on time. - 5.
+Out-of-School Suspension is counted toward the ten days.